 SQL VARP Example

-VARP() simply returns the Variance for the population of total number of records present in the specified column.
-For example, The following query will calculate the variance of total records present in the [Yearly Income] column from Customers table.
+It returns the Variance for the population of the total number of records present in the specified column.
+For example, the following SQL Server query will calculate the variance of total records present in the [Yearly Income] column from the Customers table.

 SQL VARP Function with Group By Clause

-In most cases we usually calculate the variance of a products belongs to particular category or color etc. In these situations we use GROUP BY Clause to group the products by color or category and then use the VARP Function to calculate the variance for population of products present in each group.
-Let us see the Example
+In most cases, we usually calculate the variance of products belongs to a particular category.
+In these situations, we use GROUP BY Clause to group the products by category.
+And then, use this Function to calculate the variance for the population of products present in each group.
+Let us see the Aggregate Function Example

-Above SQL Query will find, the Customers associated with the particular Department and calculates their income variance
+Above SQL Select Statement Query will find, the Customers associated with the particular Department and calculates their income variance

-It is too big to show the calculations for every thing so, We are taking Skilled Manual profession and show you the output.
+We are taking the Skilled Manual profession and show you the output.

 -- Calculating Mean Mean = (60000 + 80000) / 2 Mean = 70000 --Calculating variance for Population Variance for population = ( (60000 - 70000) + (80000 - 70000) ) / 2 Variance for population = 100000000

-When we are grouping the data, In some cases we usually check for the conditions against the aggregated data.
-In these situations we use SQL HAVING Clause along with Group By Statement.
-For example, The following query will group the Customers by their Occupation and then finds the Income variance of each individual group.
+When we are grouping the data, In some cases, we usually check for the conditions against the aggregated data.
+In these circumstances, we use the SQL HAVING Clause along with Group By Statement.
+For instance, the following query group the Customers by their Occupation and then finds the Income variance of each group.

-Below lines of code will check whether the aggregated amount (Variance for population of Yearly income for each individual Group) is greater than 0 or not.
-If this is True then corresponding records will be displayed.
+Below lines of code will check whether the aggregated amount (Variance for the population of Yearly income for each Group) is greater than 0 or not.
+If this is True, then the corresponding records displayed.